 - Abundant and diversified energy and mineral resources

-- World’s fifth largest oil and gas producer
+- Fifth largest oil and gas producer in the world

-- All-out development of trade relations (CETA with the EU)
+- Developing trade relations with multiple partners (CETA with the EU)

-- Dependent on US economy (half of FDI stock, integration of both countries’ automotive industries) and on energy prices
+- Dependent on US economy (1/2 of FDI stock, integration of the two countries’ automotive industries) and energy prices

-- Loss of competitiveness by manufacturing enterprises associated with weak labor productivity
+- Loss of competitiveness of manufacturing companies due to low labor productivity

-- High levels of household debt (165% of disposable income) / very high house prices
+- High household debt (170% of disposable income); house prices very high, although stabilizing

-- Weakening energy exports due to inadequate supply pipelines to the United States and the US’s own resources
+- Energy exports weakened by inadequate supply pipelines to the coasts and the US, and by the US’s own resources